raub/gsom_console/README.md

 * `debug(msg: String) -> void` - wraps `msg` with color BBCode and calls `log`.
 * `warn(msg: String) -> void` - wraps `msg` with color BBCode and calls `log`.
 * `error(msg: String) -> void` - wraps `msg` with color BBCode and calls `log`.

-**Commands**:

-* `help [name1, name2, ...]` - collect and display the currently available CVARs and CMDs.
-    If any optional parameters `nameN` are provided, the console will only display the matching info.
-* `exec name[.ext]` - executes a config script line-by-line.
-* `alias [name, "any text"]` - without arguments it will list all available aliases.
-    If only name is given, it will erase the alias.
-If the alias text is also provided, then it will be stored for future use under that name.
-* `echo "any text"` - logs back the given text.
-* `map [name]` - if called without arguments, shows the current scene name.
-With an argument, it will try to change scene to the given one (by path).
-E.g. `map a/b/c` -> change scene to `res://a/b/c.tscn`.
-The `.tscn` suffix is optional for this command.
-* `mainscene` - immediately switch to the project's main scene, as per project settings.
-* `quit` - immediately closes the application.
-* `wait` - a special command to postpone the execution by 1 tick.
-This makes most sense together with `alias` and some frame-by-frame logic.
-For example, `cmd1; wait; cmd2` - the two commands will be executed on different frames.

 ## GsomConsolePanel